ditdotdev/dit-server/DEVELOPING.md

 The underlying architecture can be a bit complex due to the intricacies of docker and ZFS.
 Our goal is to be able to spin up a container that acts as docker volume plugin and has ZFS access to the docker host VM (typically running inside of Windows or MacOS).
-Actually instructing users on how to install and manage ZFS within this hidden VM is a non-starter, so we use a shell (`titan-launch`) container that is responsible for setting up and configuring ZFS, only to then launch the server itself (`titan-server`), such that the server can access the pool and ZFS commands without having to worry about how that is made possible.
+Actually instructing users on how to install and manage ZFS within this hidden VM is a non-starter, so we use a shell (`datadatdat-launch`) container that is responsible for setting up and configuring ZFS, only to then launch the server itself (`datadatdat-server`), such that the server can access the pool and ZFS commands without having to worry about how that is made possible.

 To do this, we have to accomplish a few key things: